GC-DRI/DRI25/data-literacies.md

 Revisit Lesson <Link page='21' workshop='data-literacies'>Data Structures: Tidy Data</Link> to learn more.

-# Theory to Practice

-Now that you've gained an understanding of some of the considerations around data and ethics, let's think a bit further about how you may apply some of what we have discussed in your work.  <!--Below the quiz segment you will find some additional readings that dives deeper into some of the topics that were covered in our lessons.
-If you would like, you can also consider exploring the "Projects or Challenges to Try" to see how you might apply what you've learnt.<-->

-We invite you to consider the ethical implications of the dataset of [Refugee Arrivals](https://raw.githubusercontent.com/GC-DRI/DRI24/main/uploads/refugee-arrivals-by-destination.csv) that you will learn to manipulate in the Pandas workshop.
-This dataset is adapted from the one compiled by Jeremy Singer-Vine for his 2015 BuzzFeed article [“Where U.S. Refugees Come From — And Go — In Charts.”](https://www.buzzfeednews.com/article/jsvine/where-us-refugees-come-from-and-go-in-charts#.vooNwy74jO) which includes information on refugee arrivals to the United States between 2005 and 2015 from the Department of State’s Refugee Processing Center."

-Some questions to ask in preparation are:
-- Who collected this data?
-- How and why is this data being collected?
-- What assumptions are baked into this data?
-- What consequences does this data have in the world?
-- What does this data tell us about our world?

 <!--### Review your knowledge: 6 questions from the lessons

 TODO: fix links to pages of lessons